Medieval Louvre Castle: Excavations and remains

-During the 19th century, it was found that the dungeon, along with two of the four walls were not completely demolished, but instead the stones from the walls were taken down to fill ditches in preparation for construction of the Louvre palace.
-Many people don't realize that the medieval Louvre included a dungeon, however there are remains on display at the Louvre.
+During the 19th century, it was found that the dungeon, along with two of the four walls were not completely demolished, but instead the stones from the walls were taken down to fill ditches in preparation for construction of the Louvre Palace.

-During the construction of the Musée du Louvre, the bases of the keep and the two walls were cleared.
+During the construction of the Louvre Pyramid, the bases of the keep and the two walls were cleared.
 A major excavation campaign resulted in the discovery of hundreds of everyday life objects.
 They are now accessible to the public in a collection named Medieval Louvre which features the lower room (today known as the Salle Saint-Louis) and the objects found during the excavations (small games, jugs, flasks, ...).